What is visual management?

 In the more advanced cases, there can be any number of different colors, lanes, columns, holding areas, resources, dots, icons, magnets, tag-along stickies, and other aspects that show different information under different conditions.
 For many reasons, these two formats are used relatively rarely among hardware teams.

 More common among hardware teams today is a Generic Kanban board.
 In this format, tasks of any kind go through a very generic ‘process’ from the backlog to in-process, to done.
 Sometimes there are planning steps or various other high-level stages, when the process is standard enough for those other steps to be part of it regularly.

 Most digital visual project management tools available today use Generic Kanban and/or Process-specific Kanban formats.

-Lean visual project management software for hardware development
+Lean visual project management software

 Before we developed Playbook, we tried each of these different formats of project boards to accelerate projects.
 Each form was beneficial in some ways and depending on the application, some more beneficial than others.
 However, each one had significant deficiencies because, simply put, hardware development project management is more complicated.